AmonRA/ShaguTweaks-plus/README.md

   *Party frames, Minimap, Buffs, Weapon Buffs and Debuffs can be moved while Shift and Ctrl are pressed together.*
   *Drag the first buff or debuff to move.*

+- **Unit Frame Combat Indicator**
+  *Adds a combat indicator to the target and party frames.*

 ### Buffs & Debuffs
-- **Buff Timers: Smart Format**
+- **Smart Timers**
   *Pads hours/minutes, hides zero units, shows seconds under 1 minute, flashes under 10s, and adds color gradients.*

 ### Micromenu Bar
 - **Everlook Broadcasting**
-  *Left-click the Game Menu button to open Everlook Broadcasting Co.
-Right-click opens the original Game Menu.
+  *Right-click the Game Menu button to open TWOW's Everlook Broadcasting Co.
 Auto-closes after 10 seconds.*

+- **Concealable Micromenu**
+  *Hold Ctrl & Shift to move from left/right edge, press arrow to conceal.
+Only works when when Shagu's Reduced actionbar module is enabled*

 ## Credit
 Credit to [shagu](https://github.com/shagu) and [Grylls](https://github.com/GryllsAddons)